AniketWithPython/Pylocker/README.md

 # Pylocker
 This software generates an encrypted locker which is protected by a password.
-This uses [`pycryptodome`](https://pypi.org/project/pycryptodome/) library.
+This uses [`pycryptodome`](https://pypi.org/project/pycryptodome/) library.<br><br>
+Updates:<br>
+* Added gzip for better memory and storage management.
+* Added password mask

 <br><br>
 To install pycryptodome:<br>
 ```